Mayor-elect Collins to replace police and fire chiefs in January

 “I felt that it would be in the best interest of the city and my administration to have a fresh perspective going forward,” Collins said Monday.

+After Collins’ decision was shared with city leaders and department heads Monday, Mayor Marian Orr voiced her displeasure with his choices and her support for the chiefs.

+“How sad that public safety is at the whim of politics,” Orr said Monday.

-In looking for their replacements, Collins said he’ll form a committee with first responders from both departments to help find chiefs to lead both groups of first responders in a different direction.
+Going forward, Collins said he’ll form a committee with first responders from both departments to help find chiefs to lead both groups in a different direction.

 “Then, we’ll start a nationwide search, and we’ll find the chief for both the fire department and police department.
 I’m looking forward to that process,” Collins said, noting that he’d rather “work through an interim and find the perfect chief than to hire somebody right away.”